 A Guardian ad Litem is not a legal guardian.
 While the Guardian ad Litem provides useful advocacy in court, his or her role ends there.
 This individual is not responsible for providing the child a home or handling the child’s general property or care.

-The experts at the Brown Law Offices understand all aspects of child custody and parenting time in Minnesota — including the crucial role Guardians ad Litem can play in family matters.
+The experts at the law firm of Barna, Guzy & Steffen, Ltd. understand all aspects of child custody and parenting time in Minnesota — including the crucial role Guardians ad Litem can play in family matters.
 Contact us at your earliest convenience to learn more.